 For more information including trails & byways, visit our Northup Trail page.

 The only museum in Louisiana dedicated to municipal government.
 Located on Main Street in Pineville, the Museum was once home to all of Pineville's city offices, including the fire station, city court, jail, library, mayor's office, judge's chambers, police department, and utilities office.
 In addition the court room served as a public library and Driver's License Bureau when court was not in session.
-Hours: 8 am-12 pm Monday-Friday, and by appoinment Cost: Free Admission
+Hours: Closed Saturday and Sunday; Monday-Friday 8am-Noon, and by appoinment Cost: Free Admission

 This visual arts and crafts center features two facilities: the Bolton House (1899) and the new studio annex building.
 It is home to more than 30 resident artists with a combination of activities including workshops, lectures, exhibitions, and special events.
 Visitors also have the opportunity to visit with the artists as they work.
 River Oaks Square Arts Center Cost: Free Admission

 Home of the History Channel hit Cajun Pawn Stars.
 The store includes pieces of history, such as the hearse that carried Martin Luther King Jr., and pieces of cinematic history, such as a prop rope from the movie "Pirates of the Caribbean".
 You will definitely want to make this a stop during your stay in town!
-Hours: 8:30 AM-5:30 PM Monday-Saturday Cost: Free admission
+Hours: Closed Sunday; Monday-Saturday 8:30am-5:30pm Cost: Free admission